marykatefain/bookstr/README.md

 # Bookstr

-Bookstr is a Goodreads or Storygraph alternative built on Nostr.
+Bookstr is a Goodreads or Storygraph alternative built on Nostr built with Lovable AI.

-## Project info

 **URL**: [https://bookstr.xyz](https://bookstr.xyz)

-## How can I edit this code?
+## Development

 There are several ways of editing your application.